TedHusted/awake/awake.md/awake.md

 Selene: Rangers, I’m taking suggestions for our next step.

+A faint, distorted voice crackled through the squad’s comms — garbled, mechanical, but unmistakably alive.

 Alpha R8A-1J9: I can help if you dig me out.

 ***

-Phoebe had no choice.

-She activates her plasma rifle.
+Phoebe activates her plasma rifle.

 A charged arc of energy lashes out at the nearest bot.
 It dodges, its form a blur.
 Morphing mid-motion, the bot raises a polished plate to deflect the beam.

 Oceanus fires his own rifle.
 He lands a direct hit on the second bot’s sensor core.
 The red glow in its head dim.
 It collapses into a shifting puddle of liquid nanites — struggling to reform.